With the help of this tool you can select and deactivate tracking & analytics tools used on this website

 The iconoclast trilogy

 A quick change to the band's line-up saw guitarist Patrick leave the band before "Deaf to Our Prayers" for personal reasons and so he could focus on his studies.
 Alexander Dietz stepped in on the guitar in his place, and in 2008, the next studio album was released, just a year after the release of the band's second album "Whatever It May Take".
-That means that there's plenty of Heaven Shall Burn merchandise to go around!
+That means that there's plenty of Heaven Shall Burn merch to go around!

 The "Iconoclast (Pt.
 1: The Final Resistance)" disk rose to number 21 in the German charts.
 That, along with multiple festival appearances, for example Summer Breeze, propelled the band even further and made the audience bigger than ever.
 Finally, in 2009, the first live album with an accompanying DVD was released, capturing the group's power and presence during live performances.